medcomdk/dk-ehmi-eds/input/pagecontent/index.md

 EDS is using some basic abbreviations throughout the specification, the most common are:

-- EUA = End USer Application
+- EUA = End User Application
 - MSH = Message Service Handler
 - AP = Access Point (eDelivery)